raamcosta/compose-destinations/README.md

     id: Int
 ) { /*...*/ }
 ```
+Default values are allowed.
+Nullable values are also available for String values (limitation
+from Compose Navigation).
-Default values are also allowed.
-They will become optional to navigate to this destination.
+Both will become optional to navigate to this destination.

+There is an alternative way to define the destination arguments in case you don't need to use them
+inside the Composable (as is likely the case when using ViewModel).
+Read more [here](https://github.com/raamcosta/compose-destinations/wiki/Navigation#defining-navigation-arguments).

-3. Use the generated `[ComposableName]Destination.withArgs` method to navigate to them:
+3. Use the generated `[ComposableName]Destination.withArgs` method to navigate to it:

 ```kotlin
 @Destination